 Mornings can be quite hectic.
 Get in the habit of prepping at the start of the week, so you can easily prepare these Busy Morning Breakfast Eggs all week long.

-Typically, the answer is no. I often forget about myself.
+But for the most part, the answer is no. I often forget about myself.
+I don’t do it on purpose, it just seems to happen!
 I recently found that if I prep some breakfast goodies at the start of my week I am more adapt to actually eat breakfast.

 I package the herbs and the veggies apart from each other.

-Do you LOVE breakfast?
+Do you LOVE breakfast like me?
 Check out these Paleo Pancakes from Noshtastic.
 I think you’ll be in love!

 It doesn’t get much easier than this!
 I heat some oil in a small skillet.
 Toss in 2-3 spoon fulls of my mixture.
 Saute that delicious stuff…whisk 3 eggs with some water and pour onto the veggie mixture.
 Then I let the eggs cook!
 Then I season with salt and pepper and top with herbs!
 DONE, so quick and I can goggle it up while I am making the kids lunches!
 Easy peasy!